DylanMashini/over-under-notebook/14 - Designing the Puncher.md

 ## Adding the platform on top

 Right now, the current Catapult Frame makes it difficult to install a platform on top.
-To install it, first we have to add 2 c channels that it can be mounted to.
+To install it, first, we have to add 2 c channels that it can be mounted to.

 ![](images/PuncherFrame.jpg)

 After that, I could add a metal plate on top for the tri-ball to mount to.
-I built this in real life first, so I could figure out what the proper distance apart to put the standoffs for the Tri-Ball to fit nicely in.
+I built this in real life first, so I could figure out the proper distance apart to put the standoffs for the Tri-Ball to fit nicely in.

 ![](images/PuncherPlate.jpeg)

 After finishing that, I had to add the slip gear gear.
 I didn't actually cut a gear, because there wasn't a good way to simulate the motion in CAD, so there wasn't any real benefit to cutting the gear in CAD.
-This is the first time I'm putting a geartrain in CAD, and I couldn't find any vex specific tutorials.
+This is the first time I'm putting a geartrain in CAD, and I couldn't find any vex-specific tutorials.
 I found a general one that showed the process from creating a gear drawing to meshing two gears together with a gear ratio.
-To do this, I had to use a asbuilt revolute joint, and link the motion of these joints using the gear ratio.
+To do this, I had to use an asbuilt revolute joint and link the motion of these joints using the gear ratio.
 This took a while to figure out, but it works great.
-Here's some pictures of the gears together.
+Here are some pictures of the gears together.

 ![](images/gearsMeshed.jpeg)